 Prerequisite: EECS 281; (C or better, No OP/F).
 Enrollment in one minor elective allowed for Computer Science Minors.
-Minimum grade of "C" for enforced prerequisite.
-(Credit cannot be obtained for both EECS 487 and EECS 595.)
+Minimum grade requirement of "C" for enforced prerequisite.
+(Credit Exclusion: No credit to a student who has taken EECS 595.)
 (4 credits)